The Forelaws Principle

 of the term ‘geoengineering’ is not fully agreed upon, and given what is at stake, can be contentious."
-Reaching out to, and including particularly former followers of racism and international addressing among other challenges: nuclear weapons/energy disposal - freshwater and food shortages
+Reaching out to, and including particularly former subscribers to racism and international addressing among other challenges: nuclear weapons/energy disposal - freshwater and food shortages

 - fossil fuels and excessive CO2 emissions - the specter of international trade wars - overpopulation - energy conservation and global energy sufficiency, the latter supplied by solar energy on a global grid system

-- hydrogen produced by solar energy - Stevia, an herb replacing refined sugars.
+- hydrogen produced by solar energy - natural (unmodified)/organic foods including stevia, an herb